 Together with other Red Cross Movement partners, the Canadian Red Cross actively supports SARC.
+The Canadian Red Cross has a full-time presence in Syria, and has been providing support to SARC for the last four years.
 The support provided by the Canadian Red Cross is made possible through generous donations from the Canadian public.

 As the humanitarian needs in Syria and surrounding countries become more acute, the Canadian Red Cross is committed to supporting the Syrian Arab Red Crescent respond to the needs of the Syrian population in such a complex and challenging environment.

 As a member of the Red Cross and Red Crescent Movement, SARC is a neutral and impartial organization guided by the Fundamental Principles of the Red Cross.
-Staff and have endured great risks to respond across the country, with 47 Red Crescent volunteers having lost their lives in the line of duty.
+Staff and have endured great risks to respond across the country, with more than 60 Red Crescent colleagues having lost their lives in the line of duty.